Cornell-MAE-UG/fa25-portfolio-andrefoster/_projects/2025-torque-wrench.md

 <br>
 <br>

 Figure 3: FEM Normal Strain Contours

+The maximum and minimum strains are .00233 and -.00238 respectively.
+They both occur at the connection between the handle and the drive.

 E - Contour plot of maximum principal stress from FEM
 ![Figure 4: FEM Principal Stress Contour Plot]({{ "/assets/images/ps-contour.png" | relative_url }}){: .inline-image-r style="width: 2400px"}